PiwikPRO/PPMS-PublicDocs/tag_manager/skip_link_tracking.rst

 Example
 ```````

 #.
-Lets assume that your Tag Manager setup includes a `Custom code (async)` tag
+Let's assume that your Tag Manager setup includes a `Custom code (async)` tag
     (the contents of the tag does not matter in this case) and a basic `Click
-    trigger` assigned to said tag
+    trigger` assigned to the said tag.
 #.
 On your page, the following code is present:

     .. code-block:: html